 Because your tax situation can change from year to year, you may want to adjust the federal or California state withholding amounts deducted from your monthly benefit payment.

 There are two ways to change your tax withholding:

 - Log in to myCalPERS and select Tax Withholdings from the Home tab.

 - Complete a Tax Withholding Election (PDF) form and mail or fax it to:

 Fax: (800) 959-6545

-9. What if I close my account and forget to notify CalPERS?
+7. What if I close my bank account and forget to notify CalPERS?

 Once you realize this has happened, contact us immediately.
 If the financial institution has already returned your deposit, we’ll send a replacement check to your mailing address.
 If the check has not yet been returned, we’ll monitor and mail you a check once the funds are returned.

 Your Cost-of-Living-Adjustment, or COLA, is a benefit to ensure the value of money at retirement keeps up with the rate of inflation.
-The 2020 COLA was announced in late February and took effect on your May 1 retirement check.
+The 2022 COLA was announced in late February and takes effect on your May 1 retirement check.